WANT TO BE A GREAT ATHLETE? START BY BEING MORE BORING

 Now, I'm going to ask you to be more like my personality-less previous self - boring - because it's going to help you be the athlete you are capable of becoming.

-In fact, being boring is something which is the foundation of my Mindset Rx'd Seminars.
+In fact, being boring is something which is the foundation of our seminars.
 Something I say every seminar is "none of this should shock you.
 All of it will change your life."

 "While methods are many, principles are few" - Gabe Rangel